Inflectra/rapise-documentation/docs/Guide/writing_to_the_report.md

 - **description** is a string.
 - **expression** is the boolean expression that the assertion tests.
 - **data** is an array of data objects.
-Each data element is written to its own row below the assert/message row with which it is associated.
+Each data element is written to its own row, appearing below the associated assert/message row.
 Data can be text, a link, or an image.
-The following is an array with text, link, and image data.
+The following is an example of an array containing text, link, and image data.
 - **columnValuePairs** is an object with key/value pairs.
-Column names are the keys.
+Column names serve as the keys.
 If the specified column does not exist, it will be created.
 Example: `{requirement: "Req1.2.3", paragraph: "12.5"}`

-Example of **data** array:
+Example **data** array:

 ```javascript
 [